-Prevention and services to assist women migrant victims of violence were the issues for which the surveyed Malaysian public gave their strongest support.
-A strong majority of the Malaysian public support women migrant workers having access to shelters if they experience violence (81 per cent), and also support stronger law enforcement to reduce violence against women migrant workers (82 per cent) (figure 5).
+Prevention of violence against women migrant workers was the issue to which Thai survey respondents gave their strongest support.
+Strong majorities of Thai respondents support women migrant workers having access to shelters if they experience violence and stronger law enforcement to reduce violence against women migrant workers (see figure 5).

-Harnessing this strong public support for freedom from violence for migrant women and turning it into law and action is imperative, especially at a moment when governments, trade unions and employers, with the full support of CSOs, around the world have come together to adopt new international instruments to counter violence.
-The June 2019 International Labour Conference adopted the Violence and Harassment Convention (No. 190) and Recommendation (No. 206), 2019, which recognize the right of everyone to a world of work free from violence and harassment.
+Harnessing this strong public support for freedom from violence for women migrant workers and turning it into law and action is imperative, especially at a moment when governments, trade unions, and employers, with the full support of CSOs, around the world have come together to adopt new international instruments to counter violence.
+The June 2019 International Labour Conference adopted the Violence and Harassment Convention, 2019 (No. 190) and its associated

+Recommendation (No. 206), which recognizes the right of everyone to a world of work free from violence and harassment.

 Whether migrating through regular or irregular channels, women migrant workers can face the risk of violence and abuse from intermediaries and employers, as well as from partners and others.
-They experience intersectional forms of discrimination based on multiple identities, including job sector, class, gender, sexual orientation, nationality, legal status, age, pregnancy status, marital status and language, among others.
+They experience intersectional forms of discrimination based on multiple identities, including job sector, class, gender, sexual orientation, nationality, legal status, age, pregnancy status, marital status, and language, among others.
 Women migrant survivors of violence face multiple challenges while seeking justice or accessing essential services.
-Because of little access to protection and support services, absence of protection orders, limited referral networks and coordination mechanisms, lack of language interpreters, as well as fear of deportation or of losing their jobs, many migrant women suffer in silence.
+Because of little access to protection and support services, the absence of protection orders, limited referral networks and coordination mechanisms, a lack of language interpreters, and fear of deportation or of losing their jobs, many migrant women suffer in silence

-Therefore, services must be available regardless of migration status, and in sufficient quantity and quality, and these services need to respond in ways that integrate human rights and cultural sensitivity and respect the survivor's choices.
-Key components of response are high-quality, accessible survivor-centred (for instance, non-judgmental) services by health actors, police and justice, and social services.
-Effective coordination is also paramount, as services cannot keep survivors safe and support healing when they work in isolation.
+Therefore, services must be available regardless of migration status, and in sufficient quantity and quality, and these services need to respond in ways that integrate human rights, cultural sensitivity and respect for survivors' choices.
+Key components of response are high-quality, accessible, survivor-centred (e.g., non-judgmental) services by health actors, police and justice, and social services, as well as effective coordination, as services cannot keep survivors safe and support healing when they work in isolation.

 One challenge facing migrant workers who experience violence is that they often do not report it.
-The survey found that some Malaysian respondents (47 per cent) were aware of this problem.
+The survey found that some Thai respondents were aware of this problem (35 per cent).
 Women migrant workers may struggle to access services due to perceptions around their respectability or due to victim blaming.
 Pervasive negative attitudes can also further isolate migrant women, restricting their movement and preventing them from seeking support due to fear of reprisals.